How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 I enjoyed researching the options and presenting them to you.
 It is important that we share ideas to keep each other inspired.
 The design process is more exciting when joined by others.

 Do you agree?
-Write your thoughts in the comments below and share this list with your friends to get them inspired, as well.
+I’d love to read through your thoughts in the comments below and share this list with your friends to get them inspired, as well.